 - After the individual student applicant electronically submits his or her application to the student's IHE, the student will receive an automatic acknowledgment.
-In addition, the applicant IHE's project director will receive a copy of this acknowledgment by email.
 After a person submits a reference electronically, he or she will receive an online confirmation.
-After the applicant IHE submits its application, including all eligible individual student applications, to the Department, the applicant IHE will receive an automatic acknowledgment, which will include a PR/Award number (an identifying number unique to the IHE's application). - Within three working days after submitting the IHE's electronic application, the IHE must fax a signed copy of the SF 424 to the Application Control Center after following these teps:
+After the applicant IHE submits its application, including all eligible individual student applications, to the Department, the applicant IHE will receive an automatic acknowledgment, which will include a PR/Award number (an identifying number unique to the IHE's application). - Within three working days after submitting the its electronic application, the IHE must fax a signed copy of the SF 424 to the Application Control Center after following these steps:

-(1) Print SF 424 from G5.
+(1) Print SF 424 from G5.(2) The applicant IHE's Authorizing

-(2) The applicant IHE's Authorizing Representative must sign this form.
+Representative must sign this form.
 (3) Place the PR/Award number in the upper right hand corner of the hard-copy signature page of the SF 424.

-(4) Fax the signed SF 424 to the Application Control Center at (202)
+(4) Fax the signed SF 424 to the Application Control Center at (202) 245-6272.